thanpolas/myStash/sublime/sublime-text-2/Packages/Modific/README.md

 Modific
 =========

-Modific is a ST2 plugin for highlighting lines changed from the last commit (you know what I mean if you used Netbeans).
+Modific is a ST2(3) plugin for highlighting lines changed since the last commit (you know what I mean if you used Netbeans).

 For now it supports **Git**, **SVN**, **Bazaar** and **Mercurial**.